Engee documentation

 To quantify the magnetic coupling between two lines, you can use the coupling coefficient or the coupling coefficient. .
 The coupling coefficient relates the mutual inductance to the intrinsic inductance of the line:

 This coefficient should be in the range of , where a negative value indicates a change in the orientation of one of the coils.
-Value indicates:
+The value of the value indicates that:

 • — there is no magnetic connection between the two lines.